 About This Project

 The Tongass National Forest in Alaska contains both damaged and undamaged caves.
 These caves are homes to a bacteria-rich mineraloid formation called moonmilk.
 Microbial communities play critical roles in maintaining ecosystem stability.
-This motivated my of team of cavers and cave explorers to travel to remote field sites this summer to collect and analyze samples and attempt to answer the question: Does human-caused damage to cave formations change the moonmilk ecosystem?
+This motivated our team of cavers and cave explorers to travel to remote field sites this summer to collect and analyze samples and attempt to answer the question: Does human-caused damage to cave formations change the moonmilk ecosystem?

 Ask the ScientistsJoin The Discussion